Cost of Setting-up a Private AI for COBOL Modernization

 Private cloud AI environment Medium to high Complexity is shared between the organization and the cloud ecosystem, with some capabilities embedded inside the provider's infrastructure and services.

-Specialist COBOL modernization platform Lower internal infrastructure requirement Modernization complexity is delivered as part of the platform, including translation orchestration, runtime support libraries, and enterprise migration workflows.
+Lower internal infrastructure requirement Modernization complexity is delivered as part of the platform, including translation orchestration, runtime support libraries, and enterprise migration workflows.

 SoftwareMining provides a dedicated COBOL to Java modernization platform designed for large enterprise environments.
 Instead of requiring organizations to assemble a private AI modernization stack from scratch, the SoftwareMining platform provides structured translation workflows, runtime support libraries, and proven modernization processes.

 This allows organizations to focus on modernization outcomes rather than building and operating an entirely new AI infrastructure layer internally.
+The comparison below highlights typical cost and risk differences between building a private AI modernization environment and using an established modernization platform.

 Frequently asked questions